luxfi/docs/docs/nodes/run/with-installer/preparing-your-environment.md

 This install script assumes:

-- LuxGo is not running and not already installed as a service
+- Luxd is not running and not already installed as a service
 - User running the script has superuser privileges (can run `sudo`)

 ## Environment Considerations